 - What’s The Best Way To Store These Cruffins?
 They’re best stored in an airtight container at room temperature.
 The Cruffins can then be enjoyed for up to 3 days.
 If you’d like them to last longer you can also freeze them for up to 2 months.

 - Can I Use Unsalted Butter Instead Of Salted Butter?
 Yes.
-If you don’t have salted butter you can make your own by mixing 1/8 teaspoon of salt into unsalted butter.
-However, if you don’t want salt at all, then using unsalted butter would be fine too.
+If you don’t have salted butter, you can make it yourself by mixing 1/8 teaspoon of salt into unsalted butter.
+However, if you don’t want salt at all, then using unsalted butter would be fine, too.

 - How Can I Make Smaller Cruffins Using This Recipe?
 This recipe does make large Cruffins so you can easily cut the entire recipe in half to make smaller ones.
-To do so you can just follow these easy instructions:
+To do so, you can follow these easy instructions:

 -

-- Just use one package of puff pastry dough and cut the pastry into 10 1-inch strips.
-They’ll still be placed into a regular muffin tin, they just won’t fill the entire cup as it bakes.
+- Use one package of puff pastry dough and cut the pastry into 10 1-inch strips.
+They can still be placed into a regular muffin tin; they just won’t fill the entire cup as they bake.

 Nutrition